 Fertilizer comes in two basic types – granular and liquid.
 Granules are sprinkled onto the ground and slowly absorbed by plants.
 Water-based fertilizer is sprayed on and is absorbed more quickly.

 Most commercially-available fertilizers contain natural, essentially non-toxic ingredients like nitrogen and phosphorous.
 Some may contain iron, which can cause poisoning if ingested in sufficient quantity.
 A select few may contain the insecticides, limited in use by the Environmental Protection Agency.
 Ingestion of these chemicals by an animal can result in life-threatening symptoms including vomiting, severe lethargy, diarrhea, difficulty breathing, seizures and tremors.
 Contact your vet immediately if you suspect your pet has come in contact with them.
 Organic fertilizers pose serious dangers to pets as well, especially dogs, who are drawn to the ingredients that may include bone, blood or fish meal.
 Intake of these can cause vomiting, diarrhea, choking or pancreatitis.
-While supplements like NuVet Plus may be effective in treating even severe digestive issues – NuVet Plus reviews are full of examples – avoiding the situation is always the best option.

 Safe Fertilizer Options